-Ajmer-e-Sharief Dargah– One of the India’s most important pilgrimage is Ajmer-e-Sharief .
-It is center for people from all faiths.
+Ajmer-e-Sharief Dargah- One of the India’s most important pilgrimage is Ajmer-e-Sharief .
+It is a center for people from all faiths.
 It is the splendid tomb of the Sufi saint Khawaja Moinuddin Chisti more popularly known as Khawaja Saheb or Khawaja Sharif.
 The shrine is next only to Mecca or Median for the Muslims of South Asia.

 Adhai-Din-Ka Jhonpara- Ajmer has an interesting building known as Adhai Din ka Jhopra, which is said to have been built in just 2 ½ days.
-Previously a Sanskrit college in 12th century, which Mohammad Ghori later plundered and got rebuilt into a mosque.
+Previously a Sanskrit college in the 12th century, which Mohammad Ghori later plundered and got rebuilt into a mosque.

 Govt.
 Museum- The Royal palace of Akbar was converted into a museum and Ajmer Government Museum Housed in the beautiful fort and palace built by the Mughal Emperor Akbar in 1570, and situated in the heart of the old city and close to the railway station is this museum.